bkkpro1980/BadPoint/README.md

 _G.TracerOn = true
 _G.DistanceOn = true

--- The more the smoother the tracers and stuff but with the cost of FPS drops _G.UPDATE_INTERVAL = .02
+-- The lower the interval the smoother the tracers and stuff but with the cost of FPS drops _G.UPDATE_INTERVAL = .02

 -- Spawn BEFORE executing btw